lelandjansen/ScaleBook/README.md

 ## Attributions
 Although ScaleBook was designed and coded independently, it was made possible by the numerous online resources available to me.
-I would like to thank those who shared their knowledge and expertise to make ScaleBook possible.
+I would like to thank those who shared their knowledge and expertise to make this project possible.